writethedocs/www/docs/blog/2022-january-community-update.rst

 We are still working to build more engagement with our `Write the Docs Enhancement Proposal (WEP)`_ process.
-Having our community governance more formalized (and documented) is one of our continuing goals, and ensuring people have a voice in how the organization is run.
+Having our community governance more formalized (and documented) is one of our continuing goals, as is ensuring that people in the community have a voice in how the organization is run.

 .. _Write the Docs Enhancement Proposal (WEP): https://www.writethedocs.org/blog/introducing-weps/